alabamenhu/LanguageTag/README.md

 # Intl::LanguageTag

 > ###⚠︎ Warning ⚠︎
 > v0.11+ is *mostly* backwards compatible with v.0.10 and prior.
-The following is not currently supported from v0.10-:**
+The following is not backwards compatible from v0.10-:**
->  * Heavy extensions introspection (possible in v.12, but via different mechanisms)
+>  * Heavy extensions introspection (possible in v0.12, but via new API)
+>  * Grandfathered / legacy tags (possible in v0.12, but via new API)
 >  * Creation by means other than a `Str`
 >  * Enums
->  * Grandfathered / legacy tags
 >  * `LanguageTagFilter` objects

 Support for all will be addressed in forthcoming updates.